Organ Donation

 Prior to the recovery of any organs or tissues, the transplant coordinator must also contact the appropriate county medical examiner or coroner if the death is under their jurisdiction.

-The recovery of the organs is performed in the operating room where the donor is being cared for.
+The recovery of the organs is performed in the operating room where the organ donor is being cared for.
 The transplant coordinator oversees the arrival and departure of the surgical recovery team.
-The recovery team consists of surgeons, nurses, the transplant coordinator and an organ preservation technician.
+This will determine when the patient may be transported to the Operating Room.
+Family may accompany patient to the operating, but will not be allowed into the operating room The recovery team consists of surgeons, nurses, the transplant coordinator and an organ preservation technician.

 Just prior to being removed from the donor, each organ is flushed free of blood with a specially prepared ice-cold preservation solution that contains electrolytes and nutrients.
 The organs are then placed in sterile containers, packaged in wet ice, and transported to the recipient's transplant center.
 It is important to transport the organs from the donor to each intended recipient as quickly as possible.
 Hearts and lungs must be transplanted within approximately four hours after being removed from the donor.
 Livers can be preserved between 12 - 18 hours; a pancreas can be preserved 8 - 12 hours; intestines can be preserved approximately 8 hours; kidneys can be preserved 24 - 48 hours.